rtfeng/rtfeng.github.io/_pages/about.md

 ## Research Interests
   * Mobile Security
+  * AI for Software Security
   * AI Security and Reliability
   * Human-Computer Interaction Security
   * :new: IoT Security

 ## Current Research
   * Mobile Security Threats Analysis and Protection: AI and Knowledge Based Malicious Behavior Analysis
-  * Security, Usability and Reliability Analysis toward Cyber-security Technologies
+  * Security, Usability and Reliability Analysis toward Cybersecurity Technologies
   * Human Factor Based Mobile Security Technologies: Anomaly Detection
   * :new: IoT Security Threats Analysis and Protection

 ## Recent News
+  * (08/2022) :star: Our paper "TransRepair: Context-aware Program Repair for Compilation Errors" is accepted by ASE 2022.
-  * (09/2021) :star: Our paper "IconChecker: Anomaly Detection of Icon-Behaviors for Android Apps" is accepted by APSEC 2021.
+  * (07/2022) :star: Our paper "Deep Learning for Coverage-Guided Fuzzing: How Far Are We?" is accepted by TDSC.
-  * (07/2021) Call For Paper : TDSC Special Issue on Reliability and Robustness in AI-Based Cybersecurity Solutions.
-  * (02/2021) :clap: Officially receive PhD degree from NTU.
-  * (01/2021) :couple_with_heart: Got married.
+  * (07/2022) :star: Our paper "Enhancing Security Patch Identification by Capturing Structures in Commits" is accepted by TDSC